waterflow17/optus/README.md

 - Pre-requirement:
   - Install heroku, git, docker in your development environment.
 - Deploy
-  - First create a heroku app 'heroku create'
+  - First create a heroku app `heroku create`
   - Build the image and push to Container Registry: